scala/actors-migration/README.md

 ## Development notes

-To build this project you will need the [SBT 0.12.x](http://www.scala-sbt.org/release/docs/Getting-Started/Setup.html).
+To build this project you will need the latest [SBT](http://www.scala-sbt.org/release/docs/Getting-Started/Setup.html).